Something Weird Happened Between Cara Delevingne & Ashley Benson On Twitter

 "Me and Ashley broke up," the short tweet reportedly read.
 It's out of character from the rest of Delevingne's Twitter feed, which is mostly used to retweet and promote her current projects.
 As for Benson, she recently reunited with her PLL costars at German Comic Con, and was posting on Instagram Stories as normal as recently as this morning.

-Things also appeared solid between the couple just five days ago, when Delevingne gushed over a Benson's Instagram pictures.
+Things also appeared solid between the couple just five days ago, when Delevingne gushed over one of Benson's Instagram pictures.
 She posted a heart emoji on a black-and-white photo of Benson's face, and left a cheeky comment on another photo in which Benson appeared partially nude.

 "I also have another very special woman in this room to thank, and you know who you are," she said.
 "She's one of the people who help me love myself when I needed it most, and I really needed it.
 She showed me what real love is and how to accept it, which is a lot harder than I thought.
 I love you, Sprinkles."